Menstrual hygiene matters

 'Menstrual hygiene matters' is an essential resource for improving menstrual hygiene for women and girls in low- and middle-income countries.

 To manage menstruation hygienically and with dignity, it is essential that women and girls have access to clean water, decent toilets and good hygiene; but it's currently a neglected issue.

 The nine modules and tools in Menstrual hygiene matters cover key aspects of menstrual hygiene in different settings, including communities, schools and emergencies.

 - Brings together examples of good menstrual hygiene practice from around the world

 - Provides guidance on building competence and confidence to break the silence surrounding the issue

 - Encourages increased engagement in advocacy on menstrual hygiene

-In her foreword, Catarina De Albuquerque, UN Special Rapporteur on the human right to safe drinking water and sanitation, states:
+In her foreword, Catarina De Albuquerque, former UN Special Rapporteur on the human right to safe drinking water and sanitation, states:

 This resource brings together, for the first time, accurate, straightforward, non-judgemental knowledge and practice on menstrual hygiene programming from around the world to encourage the development of comprehensive and context-specific approaches to menstrual hygiene.